 One of the biggest trials when presenting a web page design is showcasing it.
-At UPQODE, we want to do it the way that the client can imagine how it will look on a working website.
+At UPQODE, we want to do it in a way that the client can imagine how it will look on a working website.
 For this we use InVision.

 Below we will describe shortly how we use InVision when it comes to Web Design Collaboration with Clients.

 Once we start any web design project, we make sure to create the project in InVision and add there all the project stakeholders: Project Manager Email, Client Email, Creative Director Email.
 We add InVision project to Slack relevant Channel to get notified about all the comments and statuses.

 This is one of the InVision features that facilitate the communication between the Client and Designer and keep it as simple as possible.

 The project stakeholders can leave their comments directly on any design elements of the page.
 We select what part of the design we want to comment on and write the message in the text box making it as detailed as possible.

 For any stakeholder to get comment notification, – it is needed to tag everybody / or specific stakeholders within this project by clicking “Add others” or @mention.
 Once the explanation is ready to be posted, we need to make sure to press Send.